hetzneronline/community-content/tutorials/apache-ssl-client-auth.md

 ## Step 3 - Get Let's Encrypt certificate for basic SSL connections

 We now need to install the Let's Encrypt Certbot:

 ```bash
 apt-get install certbot python-certbot-apache
 ```

 We'll now get the certificate:

 ```bash
 certbot --apache
 ```

-You need to provide your mail address to get a certificate and you are asked to agree Let's Encrypts Terms of Service.
-The Certbot tool also asks, if you would like to share your mail address with the developers of Certbot.
+You need to provide your email address to get a certificate and you are asked to agree to Let's Encrypts Terms of Service.
+The Certbot tool also asks, if you would like to share your email address with the developers of Certbot.
 It's up to you if you want to do that.

 If you haven't set up any vHost yet, you will be asked to provide the domain name that you want to secure, since Certbot can't detect it.
 Please provide a domain name that you want to secure.
 You have to keep in mind that this domain name needs to point to the server already, otherwise you won't get a certificate.

 ## Step 4 - Generate your own CA

-You can either run the following commands on your local machine (in this case openssl is needed on your machine) or directly on your server.
+You can either run the following commands on your local machine (in this case OpenSSL is needed on your machine) or directly on your server.
 Please make sure that only you have access to this directory, since it will contain all the private keys and certificates later!

-We recommend setting up a separate directory for all the files that we will be creating now.
+It is recommended to setup a separate directory for all the files that we will be creating now.

 ```bash
 mkdir openssl_files
 cd ./openssl_files
 ```

-To get your own CA, you need to generate a RSA private key at first.
-This can be done via the openssl command line interface.
+To get your own CA, you need to generate an RSA private key first.
+This can be done via the OpenSSL command line interface.

 ```bash
 openssl genrsa -out MyOwnCA.key 4096
 ```

 * "MyOwnCA.key" is the name of the key file that we are creating.
 You can use your own name if you wish.
 * "4096" stands for the length of the key in bits.
-Common values are 1024, 2048 or 4096
+Common values are 1024, 2048 and 4096.

 The next step would be generating the CA cert itself from the key we have created with the above command.

 ```bash
 openssl req -x509 -new -nodes -key MyOwnCA.key -sha256 -days 1024 -out MyOwnCA.pem
 ```

 * "req" stands for a new request to be made
 * "-x509" stands for the type of certificate - x509 is the type which is used for standard SSL certificates
 * "-new" stands for setting up this certificate as a new certificate